miso-lims/miso-lims/docs/user_manual/type_data.md

 {% assign sub = sub | plus: 1 %}
 {% include userman-heading.md section=page.section sub=sub title="Platforms" %}

-Platforms describe the the models of instruments registered in MISO.
+Platforms describe the models of instruments registered in MISO.
 These can be broken into three categories:

 * Sequencers: Used for sequencer runs
 * Array scanners: Used for array runs